What are the most common migrant tax problems?

 How do I make an appeal against a decision?

 If you disagree with HMRC you may be able to make an appeal.
-For more information, go to the tax appeals section of this website.
+For more information, go to the tax appeals section.

 How do I make a complaint against HMRC?

 If you are not happy with the way HMRC have treated you or dealt with your tax, you are able to make a complaint.
-For more information, read the how to complain section of this website.
+For more information, read the how to complain section.

 I have two jobs.
 How do I split my personal allowance between them?